Warner Bros. Entertainment Inc. v. RDR Books: Reaction

-This is not a matter of that age-old - and impossible - difficulty of the plagiarism of ideas.
-It is something much easier to define, and a danger to all writers.
-It is - let's not mince our words - the theft of someone's writing, someone's own words stolen in exactly the form in which their brain produced them.
-And it's a theft to which all writers are vulnerable.
-Jo Rowling didn't have to do this.
-I should think that her time in New York was horrible, exacerbated by a lack of support caused, no doubt, by deeply unattractive sourness over her wealth.
-Well, I applaud her, and I bet I'm not alone.
-I am thrilled for her, and very grateful to her, for taking the stand she did - and winning.

 Appeal

 Vander Ark and Rapoport considered appealing the decision, and said that the book could be edited until it complies with the ruling.
 Patterson said he expected this case could go as far as the Supreme Court.
 In December 2008, RDR Books dropped its appeal, and instead decided to release another unauthorized Harry Potter guide (The Lexicon: An Unauthorized Guide to Harry Potter Fiction and Related Materials), which would include far more commentary than the original.
 The book was released on January 16, 2009.

 Implications

 An analysis by Jonathan Band for the Association of Research Libraries (ARL) and the American Library Association (ALA) contends that "the big winner actually was fair use."
 Band found a number of "pro–fair-use holdings" and concluded that the decision "provides a clear roadmap for how to avoid infringement claims when creating" reference guides to literary works, even when the guides do not contain scholarly criticism or analysis.